waiting-for-dev/web_pipe/docs/connection_struct/halting_the_pipe.md

 # Halting the pipe

-You now that each operation in the pipe takes a single `WebPipe::Conn` instance as argument and must return another (or the same) instance of it.
-In this way, you propagate a series of operations on the connection struct until you eventually create the response you want.
+Each operation in a pipe takes a single `WebPipe::Conn` instance as argument and returns another (or same) instance of it.
+In this way, a series of operations on the connection struct is propagated until final response is sent to the client.

 More often than not, you may need to conditionally stop the propagation of a pipe at a given operation.
 A lot of times the requirement to do something like that will be authorization policies.
-For example, you fetch the user requesting the resource.
-If she is granted to perform required action you go on.
-Otherwise, you halt the connection and respond with an unauthorized http status code.
+For example, you could fetch the user requesting a resource.
+In the case she was granted to perform required action you would go on.
+However, if she wasn't you would like to halt the connection and respond with a 4xx http status code.

 In order to stop the pipe, you simply have to call `#halt` on the connection struct.

-At the implementation level, we must admit that we've not been 100% accurate until now.
-We said that the first operation in the pipe was provided with a `WebPipe::Conn` instance.
+At implementation level, we must admit that we've not been 100% accurate until now.
+We said that the first operation in the pipe recerived a `WebPipe::Conn` instance.
 That's true.
-However, it is more precise to say that it gets a `WebPipe::Conn::Ongoing` instance (`WebPipe::Conn::Ongoing` being a subclass of `WebPipe::Conn`).
+However, it is more precise saying that it gets a `WebPipe::Conn::Ongoing` instance (`WebPipe::Conn::Ongoing` being a subclass of `WebPipe::Conn`).

 As long as an operation responds with a `WebPipe::Conn::Ongoing` instance, the propagation will go on.
 However, when an operation returns a `WebPipe::Conn::Halted` instance (another subclass of `WebPipe::Conn`) then any operation downstream will be ignored.
-Calling `#halt` simply copies all the attributes to a `WebPipe::Conn::Halted` instance and returns it.
+Calling `#halt` simply copies all attributes to a `WebPipe::Conn::Halted` instance and returns it.

 This made-up example checks if the user in the request has an admin role.
-If she does, it returns solicited resource.
+If she has, it returns solicited resource.
 Otherwise she is unauthorized and never gets the resource.

 ```ruby
 WebPipe.load_extensions(:params)